mdrayhanul-011/Integrated-Online-Banking-Management-System/README.md

    - If you log in as a user, you can perform various banking operations, including deposit, withdrawal, money transfer, and password change.
    - The "Project Members" option displays information about the developers of this project.
 # File Structure
-   - IOBMS.c: The main source code file.
+   - IOBMs.c: The main source code file.
    - ac_info.txt: Stores user account information.
    - all_tran.txt: Records all transactions.
    - ac.txt: Keeps track of the account numbers